 Coloring stimulates creatively and helps develop Fine Motor Skills.
 When you color it’s a fun way to improve handwriting skills.
 The great thing about coloring is that you can do it anywhere.
 All you need is a crayon and paper.

 No coloring book needed.
 Let their imaginations lead them.
 Drawing is calming and relaxing.
 They can also draw a picture that goes along with their journal writings.
 Parents should join in as well.
 Encourage talking by asking about what’s happening in the picture.

 Since you don’t need a lot of supplies for coloring, it’s perfect to do at a restaurant or waiting rooms.
 While waiting for the food to arrive, have the kids draw.
 Even if they don’t have crayons they can draw the picture with a simple pencil or pen and bring it home to color.
 For younger children, this may only last a few minutes but its still time spent using the imagination rather than screaming in the restaurant.

 4- Play Games

 Games that make you think.
-Even if you think the game might be to hard, try it out.
+Even if you think the game might be too hard, try it out.
 Teach them something new.
-20 questions is one that you can play anywhere like in the car, at the beach or laying on the couch.
+20 questions is one game that you can play anywhere like in the car, at the beach or laying on the couch.
 Play chess or learn how to play chess.